sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 how to program, we'll focus on the *differences* between Ruby and JS with the goal of utilizing the foundation we've already built.

-"Polyglot" is a term used to refer to someone who can use two or more programming languages.
+`Polyglot` is a term used to refer to someone who can use two or more programming languages.
 By learning two languages, we increase your understanding of basic programming concepts, as well as give you an edge in the job market.